msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/index.md

 ### Fellowship Program Overview

-Review our "[syllabus](../index.md#syllabus)" on the home page of this website.
+Review our "[syllabus](../index.md#syllabus)" on the home page of this website for the schedule and topics we will cover.

 Program synopsis:
   * Fall semester materials, activities, seminars and discussions (Pat Bills):
     * Goal, scope and expectation;
     * structure (pre-session materials and activities, "textbook");